JairajJangle/react-native-tree-multi-select/README.md

 - [ ] Prop to disable certain nodes from getting checked
 - [x] Ref function to programatically expand/collapse a certain node
 - [x] Ref function to programatically un/check a certain node
-- [ ] Ref function to auto-scroll to a certain node's position
+- [x] Ref function to auto-scroll to a certain node's position - available in > 1.9.0

 If you do not see what you want in the planned feature list, raise a feature request.